FastEval/FastEval/README.md

 - This leaderboard is based on [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
 - It therefore does not use the model-specific prompt format that the models have been finetuned with.
 - It is also limited to benchmarks where the solution can be checked in a simple way (e.g. exact match or some simple post-processing).
 It does not use another LLM to evaluate the model and it does not use programmatic benchmarks.
 - The results can still be useful, but they should not be everything.
-This is why ilm-eval also uses lm-evaluation-harness in the exact same way so that the results are comparable, but combines the results with other benchmarks that use the model-specific prompt format and either use another model for evaluation (like the [Vicuna Elo Rank](https://lmsys.org/blog/2023-03-30-vicuna) or some parts of [OpenAI evals](https://github.com/openai/evals)) or are programmatic like [HumanEval+](https://github.com/evalplus/evalplus).
+This is why ilm-eval also uses lm-evaluation-harness in the exact same way so that the results are comparable, but combines the results with other benchmarks that use the model-specific prompt format and either use another model for evaluation (like the [Vicuna Rank](https://lmsys.org/blog/2023-03-30-vicuna) or some parts of [OpenAI evals](https://github.com/openai/evals)) or are programmatic like [HumanEval+](https://github.com/evalplus/evalplus).
 - In addition, for these other benchmarks, ilm-eval also stores the model outputs so that they can be viewed [on the website](https://tju01.github.io/ilm-eval/) which can sometimes be useful in addition to the resulting benchmark scores.
 - The GPT4All Leaderboard currently contains way more models.
 </details>